-On the second floor the open stairwell passes through a spacious family room, which draws activity to the centre of the home while also finding a more generous living space than the ground floor could allow.
+On the second floor the open stairwell passes through a spacious family room, drawing activity to the centre of the home while also finding a more generous living space than the ground floor could allow.
 Transom windows above the bedroom doors filter light into the hallway, further amplifying natural light in the interior.
-The stairwell terminates on the third floor with an overhead skylight in the open master bedroom suite, creating a light-filled private retreat for the owners.
+The stairwell culminates on the third floor, which houses the master suite, illuminated by an overhead skylight that creates a light-filled secluded retreat for the owners.

 Passive cooling and natural ventilation are maximized through the use of operable windows and the skylight, coupled with an open plan and open stair risers, critical for maintaining thermal comfort in a three-storey home without air conditioning.
 The optimization of natural light throughout also results in lowered energy consumption through the reduced reliance on artificial lighting.
 The resulting illuminated interiors provide a fresh and highly functional solution for urban living with a smaller environmental footprint.